YanjieZe/3D-Diffusion-Policy/README.md

     ```bash
     bash scripts/eval_policy.sh dp3 adroit_hammer 0112 0 0
     ```
-    This will evaluate the saved DP3 policy you just trained.
+    This will evaluate the saved DP3 policy you just trained. **Note: the evaluation script is only provided for deployment/inference.
+For benchmarking, please use the results logged in wandb during training.**

 # 🤖 Real Robot